 Breakfast for once was packed and it took a while to find a table, I guess most passengers had chosen like us to eat in the buffet restaurant to disembark as soon as possible, either to catch their excursion or get into town before the heat of the day built up.
-It had been forecast in excess of 30 degrees.
+It had been forecast for more than 30 degrees.

 Returning to the cabin, Sue said she couldn’t face going out in the heat again and wanted to have a nap instead.
 We moved the Botanical Gardens to tomorrow.
 While Sue slept, I checked my emails and had a quick chat with Charlotte on messenger before spending an hour in a deserted gym.
 While I was working out we had a tremendous storm that saw the rain pour like a river down the glass roof I was exercising under and my view of the town and mountains was obscured for a good 10 minutes.
 I guess we were lucky we had changed our plans.